shilpamungi/_DataEntryApplication/README.md

    The backend will run on http://localhost:8080.

  ###  Frontend Setup
-1. Navigate to the Angular project directory: cd angular-ui

-2. Install dependencies:
-npm install
+ Setup steps available in README.md of Angular UI Application.

-3. Serve the Angular application: ng serve
+ 1. Serve the Angular application along with springboot so that they work together. ng serve

 The frontend will run on http://localhost:4200.

 ### Usage
 Open your web browser and go to http://localhost:4200.
-Fill in the form to add a person’s name, age, tutle and hometown.
+Fill in the form to add a person’s name, age, title and hometown.
+Name and Title are required fields which shows error message when not entered.
+Also Submit button will be disabled untill required fields are entered.
-Submit the form to see the new entry listed below.
+Submit the form to see success message in another page and new entry listed in table alongwith all previous entries.
-You can also search for all the person's added.